Theory of quantum error mitigation for non-Clifford gates: Error Mitigation

 with $2\times 2$ identity matrices $I$ in the upper-left (acting trivially on Paulis that commute with $ZZ$) and $2 \times 2$ rotation matrices

 in the lower-right (mixing together Paulis that anti-commute with $ZZ$).

-To illustrate the enhanced scope of Pauli shaping, suppose the only error in implementing $U$ is a coherent over- or under-rotation by an angle $\epsilon \in \mathbb{R}$, that is:
+\textit{Example 1-} To illustrate the enhanced scope of Pauli shaping, suppose the only error in implementing $U$ is a coherent over- or under-rotation by an angle $\epsilon \in \mathbb{R}$, that is:

-This is a paradigmatic non-Pauli error, which cannot be twirled into a Pauli error channel because $U$ is non-Clifford.
-Pauli shaping lets us recover the ideal gate, in terms of expectation values, by using a block-diagonal characteristic matrix (also expressed in the ordered basis \eqref{eq:pauli_order}):
+This is a paradigmatic non-Pauli error \cite{santos:2024}, which cannot be twirled into a Pauli error channel because $U$ is non-Clifford.
+Pauli shaping lets us recover the ideal gate\footnote{The only mathematical requirement for Pauli shaping, namely that $\boldsymbol{G}_{ij} \neq 0$ wherever $\boldsymbol{A}_{ij} \neq 0$, is met here for all values of $\theta$ and $\epsilon$ except those where $2(\theta+\epsilon)$ is an integer multiple of $\pi$; that is, the miscalibrated gate $R_{ZZ}(\theta+\epsilon)$ must not be exactly Clifford.
+This is more of a theoretical concern than a practical one.}, in terms of expectation values, by using a block-diagonal characteristic matrix (also expressed in the ordered basis \eqref{eq:pauli_order}):

 where the four bottom blocks must be

 in order to satisfy Eq.~\eqref{eq:pauli_shaping}.
 Similarly, the four top blocks of $\boldsymbol{C}$ must have the form